The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

 \begin{lem} Consider an instance of DSN where the pattern $H$ is an out-star (resp., in-star) with root $t\in R$.
 Then any minimal solution $M$ to $H$ is an out-arborescence (resp., in-arborescence) rooted at $t$ for which every leaf is a terminal. \end{lem} \begin{proof} We only prove the case when $H$ is an out-star, as the other case follows by symmetry.
 Suppose for contradiction that $M$ is not an out-arborescence.
 As it is clear that $M$ is connected and $t$ is the unique source in a minimal solution, $M$ not being an out-arborescence implies that there is a vertex $v\in V(M)$ with in-degree at least $2$, i.e., there are two distinct edges $e$ and $f$ of $M$ that have $v$ as their head.
 Since $M$ is a minimal solution, removing $e$ disconnects some terminal $\ell$ from $t$, which in particular means that there is a $t\to \ell$ path $P$ going through~$e$.
 Clearly, this path cannot go through $f$, as both $e$ and $f$ have the same head $v$.
 Thus if we remove $f$, then any terminal $\ell'$ will remain being reachable from $t$: we may reroute any $t\to \ell$ path $Q$ that passed through $f$ via a path through $e$ instead by following $P$ from $t$ to~$v$, the head of~$f$, and then following $Q$ from $v$ to $\ell'$.
 This however contradicts the minimality of~$M$. \end{proof}

 A \emph{tree decomposition} $D$ of a graph $G$ is an undirected tree for which every node $w\in V(D)$ is associated with a set $b_w\subseteq V(G)$ called a \emph{bag}.
-Additionally it satisfies the following properties: \begin{enumerate}[(a)] \item for every edge $uv\in E(G)$ there is a bag $b_w$ for some $w\in V(D)$ containing it, i.e.\ $u,v\in b_w$, and \item for every vertex $v\in V(G)$ the nodes of $D$ associated with the bags containing $v$ induce a non-empty and connected subgraph of~$D$. \end{enumerate} The \emph{width} of the tree decomposition is $\max\{|b_w|-1\mid w\in V(D)\}$.
+Additionally it satisfies the following properties: \begin{enumerate}[(a)] \item for every edge $uv\in E(G)$ there is a bag $b_w$ for some $w\in V(D)$ containing it, i.e., $u,v\in b_w$, and \item for every vertex $v\in V(G)$ the nodes of $D$ associated with the bags containing $v$ induce a non-empty and connected subgraph of~$D$. \end{enumerate} The \emph{width} of the tree decomposition is $\max\{|b_w|-1\mid w\in V(D)\}$.
 The \emph{treewidth} of a graph $G$ is the minimum width of any tree decomposition for~$G$.
-It is known that for any graph $G$ of treewidth $\omega$ there is a \emph{smooth} tree decomposition $D$ of $G$, which means that $|b_w|=\omega+1$ and $|b_w\cap b_{w'}|=\omega$ for all adjacent nodes $w,w'$ of $D$.
+It is known (by an easy folklore proof) that for any graph $G$ of treewidth $\omega$ there is a \emph{smooth} tree decomposition $D$ of $G$, which means that $|b_w|=\omega+1$ for all nodes $w$ of $D$ and $|b_w\cap b_{w'}|=\omega$ for all adjacent nodes $w,w'$ of $D$.